sheddyranking/Microsolft-Power-Bi./README.md

 > `Conditional Formatting` on Table Visuals can be archieved with `Specific Column` Features and `Cell Elements`.

 > `Tooltips`- This indicate the Hover details, Power BI automathically does this for you. but you can still add more details to it.

+> Note: Use `Pie Chart` to visual a data when the total is equal to 100%.